 Several of the pad parameters have three black boxes below them.
 These pads are potential modulation targets, and these boxes are used to control the modulation parameters.
 We will discuss modulation later in the Work with MIDI Inputs section.

-The remaining configuration options for a pad vary based on which Pad Mode is selected.
+There are additional configuration options for a pad that vary based on which Pad Mode is selected.
 We will walk through the configuration of each of the Pad Modes next.

 Set Up a Sample Pad